");

 What Is Medicare?

-Medicare is a social program developed and managed at the Federal level to help the older population of our country retain medical coverage and manage medical expenses.
+Medicare is a social program developed and managed at the federal level to help the older population of our country retain medical coverage and manage medical expenses.
+The Medicare program is comprised of several different pieces to serve the different areas of healthcare.

 Medicare Part C – Once enrolled in Medicare part A and B which is referred to as original Medicare, you may enroll in Part C called a Medicare Advantage plan, which was added later and is made up of Part A, Part B, and Part D. Most advantage plans are designed to lower the cost of medical care by way of cost sharing such as copays and coinsurances.
 Part C often includes additional benefits to that of the original Medicare’s minimum essential coverages.
+Most Medicare Advantage Plans are $0 premium.

-- Once you are enrolled in Medicare Parts A and B you can either enroll in Part C, called an “advantage plan” or you can choose to enroll in a Medicare Supplement Plan, also called a Medigap plan.
+Once you are enrolled in Medicare Parts A and B you can either enroll in Part C, called an “advantage plan” or you can choose to enroll in a Medicare Supplement Plan, also called a Medigap plan.

 Medicare Supplement Plan – Medicare supplement plans have a monthly out-of-pocket premium but are designed to bridge most of the “gaps” in original Medicare, which is why they are also referred to as Medigap plans.
 Unlike a Medicare Advantage plan, Part D is not included in a Supplement plan, so a separate drug plan will need to be purchased.